thebabush/llvm7-pass-template/README.md

 This will compile `./test/test.c` into human-readable LLVM IR, run the pass on it and show the final IR.

+You should also see the message `I saw a function called main!` at the beginning of the output.

 ### Further resources